 HIS 250 Conquest and Survival in Latin America, 1492-1812 3 SH

 This course examines the history of Colonial Latin America, from Spanish Conquest until the era of Independence.
 The course focuses on the changes that occurred with the destruction of pre-Columbian American society and the creation of the New World.
 The way that interactions between European and the Spanish and the Portuguese, and Indigenous or African people in the Americas shaped this history is the center of the course.
 The stories involved touch on violence, genocide, greed, glory, bravery, resistance, religion, gender, and cultural adaptation.
-Competency: Intercultural.
+Competency: Intercultural (IC).

 HIS 251 Revolution and Resistance in Latin America, 1812 to the present 3 SH

 This class explores the history of Latin America since Independence emphasizing the changes of those two centuries.
 Major themes include Independence, state formation, nationalism, urbanization, rebellion, economic development and economic nationalism, and national identity.
 Events receiving special attention include, the Mexican Revolution, Cold War politics, the Cuban Revolution, and contemporary politics.
-Competency: Intercultural.
+Competency: Intercultural (IC).

 HIS/PS 262 The History of the American Constitution 3 SH